benchristel/sindarin/a-taste-of-elvish.md

   Quenya uses these letters, but only in the middle of words.
 - If you see *TH*, *DH*, or *PH*, it's Sindarin.
 - If you see the letters *Q* or *X*, the word is Quenya.

-## Features of Sindarin

-Sindarin is an earthy language, akin to but unlike its sibling Quenya.
-While Quenya flourished in Aman, the abode of the angelic Valar, Sindarin was confined to the forests and caves of Middle-earth.
-Its recompense was an understanding, woven into its words, of the significance of earthly things like mountains and trees, and also of their finiteness and ultimate mortality.
-The changefulness of Sindarin echoes the change of mortal lands.

-This "changefulness" deserves further description, because it is one of the things that makes Sindarin so fascinating and challenging to study.
-Basically, a word in Sindarin can wear many disguises, changing its form in a kaleidoscope of ways.
-Take, for example, the phrase "the letter": in Sindarin this would be _i dêw_.
-To form the plural, English simply adds an _-s_: "the letters".
-But in Sindarin, the plural form changes completely: "the letters" would be _i thîw_!
-So if you saw these phrases in a Sindarin text and wanted to look up the word, where in the dictionary should you look?
-Under _dêw_ or _thîw_?
-It turns out that this is a trick question, because *both* of these forms are "mutated" versions of the basic word _têw_—which is what an Elf would likely say if you asked "how do you say &lsquo;letter&rsquo; in Sindarin?"

-One of the most iconic features of Sindarin is its system of *consonant mutations*.
-These are grammatical rules that dictate that the initial consonants of words change under certain conditions.

-> [.s Cîr tollen ammen] "Ships have come for us"
-> [.s ach ú-aníron gîr] "but I do not desire ships"
-> [.s i ven i chîr hollen anim] "the path of the ships is closed to me"

-In the example above, you'll notice that the word for "ships" is variously rendered *cîr*, *gîr*, and *chîr*.
-The grammatical rules of consonant mutations tell you when to use each spelling.

-The plural form of nouns is marked by internal changes in the noun itself, rather than by a suffix (like the English plural suffix *-s*).
-For example, the plural of [.s adan] "human" is [.s edain] "humans"; the plural of [.s aran] "king" is [.s erain].